|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon sugar

-Cut the beef across the grain into thin slices less than 1/4-inch thick and 2 1/2 to 3 inches long.
+Cut the beef julienne style, across the grain, into thin slices less than 1/4-inch thick and 2 1/2 to 3 inches long.

 In a small bowl, combine the bean sauce and chili paste or chili sauce.
 Set aside.

 Add 1 1/2 tablespoons oil to the heated wok by drizzling it down the sides.
 When the oil is hot, add the julienned carrots.
-Stir fry for 2 minutes, stirring in the salt.
-Do not let the carrots bown.
+Stir-fry for 2 minutes, stirring in the salt.
+(Do not brown the carrots.)
 Remove from the wok.

-Stir in the sugar and Sichuan peppercorns.
+Stir in the sugar and the roasted Szechuan peppercorns.
 Taste and adjust seasonings if desired.